domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 Are you also a good friend of the good people?
 Hear us then: we know.
 You are our enemy.
 This is why we shall
-Now put you in front of a wall.
+now put you in front of a wall.
 But in consideration
 of your merits and good qualities
 We shall put you in front of a good wall and shoot you
-With a good bullet from a good gun and bury you
+with a good bullet from a good gun and bury you
-With a good shovel in the good earth.
+with a good shovel in the good earth.

 Discovered in: Slavoj Zizek's "Violence"